 Termination of a FYI voucher is handled in the same way as with any HCV; therefore, termination of a FYI voucher must be consistent with HCV regulations at 24 CFR Part 982, Subpart L and HRA policies in Chapter 12.
-Given the statutory time limit that requires FYI vouchers sunset after 36 months, a HRA must terminate the youth's assistance once the 36-month limit on assistance has expired.
+Given the statutory time limit that requires FYI vouchers to sunset, an HRA must terminate the youth's assistance once the limit on assistance has expired.

-A HRA cannot terminate a FYI youth's assistance for noncompliance with PCWA case management, nor may the HRA terminate assistance for a FYI youth for not accepting services from the PCWA.
+An HRA cannot terminate a FYI youth's assistance for noncompliance with PCWA case management, nor may the HRA terminate assistance for a FYI youth for not accepting services from the PCWA.

-The HRA may not transfer the assistance of FYI voucher holders to regular HCV assistance upon the expiration of the 36-month limit on assistance.
+The HRA may not transfer the assistance of FYI voucher holders to regular HCV assistance upon the expiration of the limit on assistance.
 However, the HRA may issue a regular HCV to FYI voucher holders if they were selected from the waiting list in accordance with HRA policies.
 The HRA may also adopt a waiting list preference for FYI voucher holders who are being terminated for this reason.

-The HRA will not provide a selection preference on the HRA's HCV waiting list for FYI voucher holders who are terminated due to the 36-month limit on assistance.
+The HRA will not provide a selection preference on the HRA's HCV waiting list for FYI voucher holders who are terminated due to the time limit on assistance.